adrian154/blog/blogposts/tls.md

 The server sends its certificate to the client.
 Here, the certificate message is abridged since most of it consists of the actual certificate itself, which is explained below.

-*Only the decrypted record is shown.*
+*Only the decrypted message is shown.*

 <div class="server packet">
 <div class="segment" data-hex="0b000fbb000fb700052a..000000051a..0000000564..000016" data-name="Handshake Header">